Mexico City International Airport: Metrobús

-Metrobús Line 4 provides direct express service between both terminals and San Lázaro Metro Station.
+Metrobús Line 4 provides direct express service between both terminals and Amajac Metrobús Line 4 station, passing through San Lázaro Metro Station.
 San Lázaro Metro Station is served by Metro Lines 1 and B, and located adjacent to the TAPO (Terminal de Autobuses de Pasajeros de Oriente), the largest long-distance bus terminal in Mexico City.
 TAPO offers bus services to central, eastern, and southern Mexico.

 Metrobús stops are located at Entrance 7 of Terminal 1 and Entrance 2 of Terminal 2.
 Passengers can access the service by obtaining a Metrobús Card from vending machines at these bus stops.
 The fare to San Lázaro is 30 Mexican Pesos, with the card itself costing 21 pesos as of 2024.
 Service operates daily from 05:00 to 00:00.